vishwamartur/JuliaOS/README.md

 JuliaOS is a comprehensive framework for building decentralized applications (DApps) with a focus on agent-based architectures, swarm intelligence, and cross-chain operations.
 It provides both a CLI interface for quick deployment and a framework API for custom implementations.
 By leveraging AI-powered agents and swarm optimization, JuliaOS enables sophisticated strategies across multiple blockchains.

+**🆕 New Storage Enhancements**: JuliaOS now supports decentralized storage backends including IPFS and Arweave, enabling agents to store and share data across distributed networks.
+Agents can seamlessly upload LLM outputs, datasets, and swarm state snapshots to any configured storage provider.

 ## Documentation

 - 📖 [Overview](https://juliaos.gitbook.io/juliaos-documentation-hub): Project overview and vision